nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 lined round the vast dancing space.
 The music stopped with an abrupt clash just as Jake entered.
 Couples and groups were drinking at tables.
-Deftly, quickly the waiters slipped a way through the tables to serve and collect the money before the next dance....
-Little white-filled glasses, little yellow-filled glasses, general guzzling of gin and whisky.
+Deftly, quickly the waiters slipped a way through the tables to serve and collect the money before the next dance.<span class="three-dots"></span>Little white-filled glasses, little yellow-filled glasses, general guzzling of gin and whisky.
 Little saucy brown lips, rouged maroon, sucking up iced crème de menthe through straws, and many were sipping the golden Virginia Dare,